atelier-saulx/selva/server/modules/selva/doc/hierarchy/indexing.md

 index is unusable.

 The indexing result sets can be used by find queries to speed up finding the result of the query.
-A find query can include an optional indexing hint filter that can be used to form an index.
+A find query may include an optional indexing hint filter (see [RPN expression](expressions.md)) that can be used to form an index.
 The hints are cached in a `SelvaObject` and the ones that are seen frequently are turned into an actual indexing entry with a result set.

 Formally, the index is a map from the tuple
 `(node_id, direction[, dir_expression], indexing_clause)` to a set of